 Even though Larry satisfied the conditions of employment, the manager could still withdraw the offer based on any non-discriminatory reason.
-There is no protection for employees or applicants based on car color.
+There is no protection for new employees or applicants based on car color.

 An employer can require just about any type of condition that is not an unlawful or discriminatory employment protection.
 Discrimination in hiring based on certain protected categories is a violation of California law.
 This includes conditions based on: